getify/Functional-Light-JS/ch2.md

 }
 ```

-But now we can dig into a principle we only glanced at in Chapter 1: declarative code communicates more effectively than imperative code.
+But here we highlight a principle we only briefly introduced in Chapter 1: declarative code communicates more effectively than imperative code.

-Declarative code -- for example, the destructuring in the earlier `foo(..)` snippet, or the `...` operator usages -- focuses on what the outcome of a piece of code should be.
+Declarative code -- for example, the destructuring in the former `foo(..)` snippet, or the `...` operator usages -- focuses on what the outcome of a piece of code should be.

 Imperative code -- such as the manual assignments in the latter snippet -- focuses more on how to get the outcome.
 If you later read such imperative code, you have to mentally execute all of it to understand the desired outcome.
 The outcome is *coded* there, but it's not as clear because it's clouded by the details of *how* we get there.